 Images of Peru have circulated and recirculated until hardening into stale cliché.
 Peru, in my mind, was Cusco tucked away in the snow-capped Andes, baby-toting cholita women in bowler hats, and Machu Picchu.

 In Peru, there are three options on the menu.
 You can have the Andean Peru you were expecting.
 But if you’re over-landing like me, you’re bound to hug the desert coast.
 Peru’s third stripe is Amazonia, that vast tropical wilderness that spans the most territory and the least headspace.
-Fatigued of both Andes and Amazon, I tended toward the middle option.
+Fatigued of both Andes and Amazon, I tended toward desert.

 Few tourists make it to Peru’s northern half, and when they do, it’s usually to hit the beaches of Mancora or Tumbes.
 I visited two cities cities in this region on my way south to Lima.
 One was worth my time, and one was not.